Shaostoul/Project_Universe_Documentation/Project_Universe/crafting/materials/plastics/PETG.md

-PETG is a popular 3D printing filament known for its balance between durability, flexibility, and ease of use.
+PETG (PolyEthylene Terephthalate Glycol) is a popular 3D printing filament known for its balance between durability, flexibility, and ease of use.
 It combines some of the best properties of PLA (easy to print) and ABS (impact-resistant), making it a versatile option for functional parts.
 PETG has low warping, is resistant to moisture, and offers food-safe varieties, though printing conditions and additives should be considered for food safety.

 - **Properties**: Strong, flexible, impact-resistant, moisture-resistant.
 - **Best For**: Functional parts, food containers, mechanical components, and applications needing chemical resistance.